dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.7.4 =
+- Improve: JavaScript var `walletsUserData.recommendApiVersion` can be used by extensions to access latest version of JSON API.
+- Add: Deposits can now be cancelled.
+- Add: Cron job can now auto-cancel transactions that have remained in an unconfirmed or pending state for too long (default: cancel after 24 hours).

 = 3.7.3 =
 - Fix: The `wallets_api_balance` filter now counts unconfirmed and pending withdrawals towards a user's current balance.